bortzmeyer/monitor-dns-over-tls/README.md

 rules of the Nagios API in Go (command-line arguments, for instance?)

 Second possibility: C and [getdns](https://getdnsapi.net/).
 TODO: see how to extract key and cert info from a session.
+TODO: a good example in C?
+Probably use one of the monitoring plugins.

 ## Requirments